-- · In person to the VNS Department at the SPS;
+- in person to the VNS Department at the SPS

-- By phone: 0131 330 3664;
+- by calling 0131 330 3500 or

-- · By writing to:
+- by writing to:

-Victim Notification Scheme

-Room G14

-Calton House

-Edinburgh EH12 9HW; or
+Victim Notification Scheme Room G14 Calton House Edinburgh EH12 9HW; or

-• By e-mail to SPSVictimNotificationScheme@sps.pnn.gov.uk
+By email to vns@sps.pnn.gov.uk

 Please make it clear that you want the matter to be treated as a complaint.
 It will help us if you give as much background information as you can, for example why you are dissatisfied and your VNS reference number.